Mathnerd314/stroscot/docs/Commentary/Standard-Library.rst

   * Hashes: technically this is in the git revisions, or git tags, but GPG signatures and SHA hashes should be recorded
   * Owners: at least two people on the standard library team, who have the responsibility to keep the library updated with upstream and any security packages.
 Of course most updates are automated, so it is really just fixing broken stuff.

-* Security review by the security team, license review by script or random person
+* Security review by the security team
+* File-by-file license review by script or person
 * Refactor other libraries to use the chosen library, so that there is not duplicate code

-Pretty much all these steps seem suitable as requirements to include something in the standard library.
+Pretty much all these steps seem suitable as requirements to evaluate something for inclusion in the standard library.

 Scope
 =====